🧠 Brainy API Reference

 Get TODOs from a file.

-const todos = await brain.vfs.getTodos('/src/App.tsx')`vfs.getAllTodos(path?)` → `Promise`
+const todos = await brain.vfs.getTodos('/src/App.tsx')`vfs.searchEntities(query)` → `Promise>`

-Search for VFS entities by metadata.
+Search for semantic entities tracked by the VFS, filtered by type, name, or metadata.

-const tsxFiles = await brain.vfs.searchEntities({
+const people = await brain.vfs.searchEntities({

 })📖 Complete VFS Documentation →